teonite/matrix/README.md

       ```

-   2. Open the Synapse server deployment file within the dashboard.
+   2. Open the Synapse server deployment file within the kubernetes dashboard.
 Locate the `volumes` section and append:

       ```yaml
          - configMap: